Learn to Meditate course - FAQ

-No. Meditation can be done sitting in a normal chair.
+Meditation can be done sitting in a normal chair.
 If you have any issues that make sitting in a chair uncomfortable, you can lie down on the floor (we provide mats for doing this).
-If you are flexible enough you may sit cross legged on the floor, or in a yoga pose, or you may even use a small meditation stool.
+If you are flexible enough you may sit cross legged on the floor, or in a yoga pose, or you may like to use a meditation stool.

 The main point is to be physically comfortable, with your back reasonably straight (i.e. not hunched over or bent).
 We spend time in the first class checking that everyone is comfortable – a little time spent here makes it much easier to enjoy your meditation experience!

 There is no need to bring anything – we have water available but feel free to bring your own water bottle.
-We have a range of chairs and some mats if you prefer to lie down during the practical meditation.
+We have comfortable chairs, plenty of cushions, plus mats if you prefer to lie down during the practical meditation.

 Many people think that to meditate properly you have to get into a space where there is no ‘mental chatter’ at all, believing that ‘if you haven’t got there, then you have failed at meditation’.
 This is not true, and it causes many beginners a lot of unnecessary concern.

-In our courses we spend a lot of time explaining about the nature of the mind, and that wandering is an inherent part of the meditation experience.
-We let you know what to expect, and how to work with it.
+In our courses we spend a lot of time explaining how mind wandering is an inherent part of the meditation experience and how to work skilfully with it.

 Even if your mind wanders a bit, you can still get the benefits from a meditation.
-Of course, you may also touch deeper experiences of calm when your mind is completely still – many people do experience this in our Learn to Meditate course.
+Of course, you may also touch deeper experiences of calm when your mind is completely still – many people do experience this in our Learn to Meditate course (and on retreat as well).
 We explore this as well.

 Anyone and everyone can meditate!

-Meditation is actually just a technique that lets you open up something that is natural for all of us – having the mind still and open and your body relaxed.
+Meditation is a technique that lets you open up to a state that is natural for all of us – having your mind calm and open and your body relaxed.
 Everyone has felt this at some stage in their life.
-Meditation just gives you a way to return to this state.
+Meditation gives you a skilful way to return to this state.

 There are two common problems that all beginners face with meditation: the first is posture, the second is using the appropriate meditation.
 We work very carefully to address both issues.